odoo/documentation/inventory/routes/concepts/inter_warehouse.rst

 .. tip::

-	If you decide to partially process the transfer order (e.g. a part of the products can't be shipped yet due to an unexpected event), Odoo will automatically ask if you wish to create a **backorder**.
+	If you decide to partially process the transfer order (e.g. a part of the products can't be shipped yet due to an unexpected event), Twenty20 will automatically ask if you wish to create a **backorder**.
 	Create a backorder if you expect to process the remaining products later, do not create a backorder if you will not supply/receive the